yeticave/BlazeGears/readme.txt

   V. Version History
 --------------------------------------------------------------------------------

+  - Version 1.0.3-s, July 21st, 2012
+    - Reverted the fix made to the BlazeGears.createEntity function in the previous release, because the original functionality was correct.
+    - Fixed the bug where the static version of the BlazeGears.Class.__super__ method wouldn't do anything, when it can't find the sought method.
+Now it will throw an error in such a case.

   - Version 1.0.2-s, July 17th, 2012
     - Fixed the bug where the BlazeGears.Class.__super__ method wouldn't do anything, when it can't find the sought method.
 Now it will throw an